Mahesh26031/machine-learning/README.md

 # machine-learning
-Detects whether the plant has disease or not using Flask framework
+Detects whether the plant has disease or not using Flask framework.